NortyNorts/NortyNorts/README.md

 # Hey, I'm Adam 👋

-## I'm a Junior Software Developer with a background in nuclear propulsion engineering, hospitality and custoer service.
+## I'm a Junior Software Developer with a background in marine engineering, hospitality and custoer service.

 -